Suren1206/Lifecycle-Managed-RAG-Architecture-raGROW/README.md

     Registers the version as STAGING in logs

-    This file needs to run if we want to start a FRESH batch
+    This file needs to run if we want to have a new fresh batch

 Step 2 : Run
 ```text